ohjelmistokehitys/autograder/readme.md

 - optional `score` override per test
 - optional `customGrader` for custom scoring logic

-Commands are executed with `zx` through `bash`, and the runner stores command logs in Vitest task metadata so the reporters can include them in generated outputs.
+Behind the scenes, commands are executed with `zx` through `bash`.
+The runner stores command logs in Vitest task metadata so the reporters can include them in generated outputs.

 Example: